Archetype 1: rook-protected queen

 Endgame model

-Choose a cleaned PGN and watch the route to the queen-contact mate.
-Where the game score stopped early, only the supplied continuation note was added.
+Choose a model game and watch the route to the queen-contact mate.
+Start with the short solution replay, then use the full game to study how the final net was created.

 The queen is directly aligned with the king on a rank or file.